The poor man's Time Travel — unfortunately, it's one-way, unless time is cyclical.

-A gender flipped version was done for television (Adorable Snow's Woman).
-Pilot lady Lucie de Saint Pierre survived an airplane crash in mountains in the Roaring Twenties, and woke up in 2002.
+In Adorable Snow's Woman, pilot lady Lucie de Saint Pierre survived an airplane crash in mountains in the Roaring Twenties, and woke up in 2002.
 The family that is in her house by now have to act as they were her new servants.

 Outland.
 It takes a year to travel from the mining colony on Io (a moon of Jupiter) back to Earth, so the travellers are put into cold sleep.
 At the end of the movie the hero tells his wife that he's looking forward to sleeping with her for an entire year.

 This is how the creatures from The Thing (1982) were found by human explorers, both in the films and the original short story.
 One character in John Carpenter's version speculates that, facing defeat, the Thing might simply return to the ice and await the next group of suckers to uncover it.